 With each "trial" we grow.
 We become stronger and better "conditioned" to handle God's call on our lives.
 There are many things we could whine about and be "depressed" over.
 Our economy and the current job situation is taking its toll on many people.
 I'm included in those "many people".
 Yet, I rejoice!!!
 Had the elevator construction jobs in NYC not come to a screeching halt, had the pastor of my previous church not left, had I not lost my job, many "things" I have to be thankful for today would not exist!
 As a matter of fact, had all of those "things" not occurred, you would not be reading this post, simply because this site would not have existed.
 Giving thanks to God in hard times, giving thanks when it hurts, offering our pain and suffering to the King of Kings is what it's all about!

 So, give thanks!
 Give thanks for the "fountain filled with blood drawn from Emmanuel's veins"!
 The greatest of all gifts, something to always be thankful for ~ the salvation offered to us through the death and resurrection of Jesus Christ ~ the guarantee of heaven, not hell!
 And remember to thank him for every thing else as well!
 Although you may not see the blessing now, it's there just the same!
 Mercy is not getting what we deserve; grace is what we get instead of what we deserve.
-Have a blessed Thanksgiving and rejoice!
-As you pass the dinner rolls around the table today, give thanks for something besides the food!
-Give thanks for the "Bread of Life"!
+Give thanks in all things - good or bad (for in the end, if it is from God, it is good)!